krsoninikhil/store/README.md

 * store

 ** Assumptions:
-   - Promotions can be run by either brands or retailers
+   - Promotions are run by a store for any of the products it might have
+   - A store can have multiple offers for the same product
    - A Store is owned by a retailer and can have products from any brand
    - Promotion means discount on the product price i.e. offer
-   - A product has only one offer at a time
+   - Offer can be run

 ** Possible Improvements:
    - Create a mixin for created_at and updated_at fields